How partner earned credit is calculated and paid

 |V||PriceAdjustmentDescription This column is blank if no requirements for PEC are met or have the PEC percent that will be applied to UnitPrice.
 However, you may be eligible for additional credits.
 If so, they'll be listed in this column.
 Example: 100% Tier 1 Discount.|

-To monitor PEC access:
+To monitor PEC access, use the following steps:

 Daily rated usage file shows where PEC is applied (or not applied) on a daily basis.